turingschool/mod-0-curriculum/session2/index.md

   - explain the purpose of git
   - initialize, add, and commit changes in a local repository
   - define and understand iteration at a high level
-  - define psuedocoding and problem solving strategies
+  - define pseudocoding and problem solving strategies
   - understand and practice Driver - Navigator pairing approach
   - write pseudocode and break problem into smaller steps